Clear To Build

 Violet populates the assembly information as well as Name and Qty Line from the part you select.
 This will generally come from the PLM you've connected to Violet, such as Teamcenter, Duro, Solidworks PDM or Windchill.

-The Qty Available and Procurement type are typically populated from the MES you've connected in Violet, for example ION, Boltline or Manufacturo.
+The Qty Available and Procurement type are typically populated from the MES you've connected in Violet, for example Generate API credentials in Ion, Boltline or Manufacturo.
 If those fields are empty, Violet will attempt to populate them based on data from your PLM.

 The Name, Qty Line, Qty Available, and Procurement Type columns will display a logo based on the app used to populate the column.